 - Higher deal win rate

-Don’t treat designers like special snowflakes.
+Don’t treat UX designers like special snowflakes.
 Many designers started as developers.
 Integrate them with your product and development teams as much as you can, as early as you can.
 Products move faster and smoother when designers, product owners, and developers are on the same page instead of throwing work at one another over an imaginary wall.

 - UXCamp Redux: Business of UX Preso